 - Prepare the new bandage by peeling off the paper backing to reveal the adhesive side.
-If you were not given a second bandage, please follow the aftercare (black bandage) instructions from this point forward.
+Be sure to center the bandage so that the entire tattoo is covered.

 - Gently apply the bandage using light pressure.
 For best results, make sure the body part is relaxed and in a neutral position.
 Remove the plastic top layer, leaving only the thin transparent barrier on the skin.

-- Wear this second bandage for 3 to 7 days (max!), depending on the size and placement of the tattoo and your own life activities.
+- Wear this second bandage for 2 to 4 days maximum, depending on the size and placement of the tattoo and your own life activities.
 After that period, remove the bandage and clean the area as in Step 1.

-- If your bandage falls off due to normal daily activities, immediately follow the aftercare instructions below (black bandage).
+*If your bandage falls off or is no longer fully covering the tattoo, immediately follow the aftercare instructions below (“Bandage Applied With Tape”).

-- Before removing the bandage, thoroughly wash your hands using a mild, unscented soap free of all dyes and harsh chemicals.
+*Before removing the bandage, thoroughly wash your hands using a mild, unscented soap with no dyes or harsh chemicals.
 We like Dr. Bronner’s or H2Ocean Foam Soap.
 After the bandage is removed, wash the tattoo gently with your clean fingertips.
-To avoid contact with unnecessary bacteria, do not pat dry or use a towel.
+To avoid contact with unnecessary germs, do not pat dry with a bath towel.
 Let the tattoo air dry.

 - Wear loose, clean clothing around the tattoo.
 Let it “breathe” as much as possible.
-Some areas of the body, for example feet, are often difficult to avoid covering.
+Some areas of the body, like feet, are often difficult to avoid covering.
 In these instances refer to the directions of your tattoo artist.

 - Avoid direct sunlight and UV rays.
 Tanning is very bad for a healing tattoo.
 Sunblock is also bad for a healing tattoo.
 However, after your tattoo has completely healed, using sunblock will help reduce fading over the years.